MaterializeInc/materialize/doc/user/content/concepts/indexes.md

 - Only uses `AND` (conjunction) to combine conditions for **different** fields.

+Point lookups are the most efficient use of an index.

 For queries whose `WHERE` clause meets the point lookup criteria and includes conditions on additional fields (also using `AND` conjunction), Materialize performs a point lookup on the index keys and then filters the results using the